 How’s the heat in Europe?

 June and July haven’t been pleasant months for Europe.
 With much of the continent being swept in a torrid heat wave, people are looking forward to a respite from the heat.
-But with the temperatures rising up to 44.3 degrees Celsius in France’s southern Vaucluse region, the picture is far from being rosy.
+But with the temperatures rising to 44.3 degrees Celsius in France’s southern Vaucluse region, the picture is far from rosy.

 What’s more, forecasters have predicted another spell of scorching heat to grip Europe in the coming week.
 To this end, Paul Gundersen, chief meteorologist at the Met Office, gave an official statement on Monday.

 The U.K. will experience another pulse of high temperatures this week, with the possibility of records being broken for not only July but also all-time records.- Paul Gundersen, chief meteorologist at the Met Office gave an official statement

 On June 28, France recorded beyond 45 degrees Celsius (113 degrees Fahrenheit) for the first time ever, as per the statement of the state weather forecaster Meteo France.